lewtun/dl4phys/intro.md

 ```

 ## Recommended references

+### Deep learning

+* [Deep Learning for Coders with Fastai and PyTorch](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527) by Jeremy Howard and Sylvain Gugger.
+A highly accessible and practical book that will serve as a guide for these lectures.
+* [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow-dp-1492032646/dp/1492032646) by Aurélien Géron.
+An excellent book that covers both machine learning and deep learning.

+### Particle physics

 * The [Particle Data Group](https://pdg.lbl.gov/2021/reviews/contents_sports.html) has a wonderfully concise review on machine learning.
 You can find it under _Mathematical Tools > Machine Learning_.
 * [_Jet Substructure at the Large Hadron Collider_](https://arxiv.org/abs/1709.04464) by A. Larkowski et al (2017).
 Although ancient by deep learning standards (most papers are outdated the moment they land on the arXiv 🙃), this review covers all the concepts we'll need when looking at jets and how to tag them with neural networks.